-For more information, see the Logon using codes section in the Administration Guide.
+For more information, see the Administration Guide.

-5.2.4 User controls
+4.2.3 User controls

 During collection of the VSC, the user, under normal circumstances, can navigate away from the collection process.
-The process can also be canceled or closed using Windows controls.
-The Self-Service App can be configured to hide these controls to prevent the collection process from being incorrectly canceled or closed.
+The process can also be cancelled or closed using Windows controls.
+The Self-Service App can be configured to hide these controls to prevent the collection process from being incorrectly cancelled or closed.

-For more information, see the Command line reference section in the Self-Service App guide.
+For more information, see the Self-Service App Installation and Configuration document.

-5.2.5 Checking the device identity
+4.2.4 Checking the device identity